- PeopleSoft allows you to enroll after your internship application is approved

-Finding or Posting a Job Opening
+Finding a Job Opening

-To be eligible for academic credit:
+To be eligible for undergraduate academic credit:

 - You must have a grade-point average of 2.00 or better

+Undergraduate credit is offered at two levels, CS293 for freshmen and sophomores, and CS493 for juniors and seniors.
+You will typically receive about one hour of academic credit for each three hours/week worked in a technical (software development) job throughout the semester.
 Please review the BSU policies at, http://career.boisestate.edu/students/internships.
 Note that, “Internship credit is considered academic credit and will be billed as such depending upon your part- or full-time status during the semester you are participating in the internship.”

 - The Career Center will eMail a request-for-approval to your employer.

-- Within a day or two after the Career Center receives all the approvals, PeopleSoft should offer CS293, CS493 or CS590 to you as appropriate.
+- Within a day or two after the Career Center receives the approvals, PeopleSoft should offer CS293, CS493 or CS590 to you as appropriate.

 - Register for class prior to the “Last day to add undergraduate internship or independent study” identified in the registrar’s Academic Calendar.